Code-Institute-Submissions/edwardgurney-ClassicHouseStore_OctResub/README.md

 [PEP8](http://pep8online.com/) was used to check for any errors.
 All of the code passes with no errors or warning present due to bad code.
 Example screen shots of some of the code are below:

 This screen shows the top of the file and the code being accepted on Pep8 for Python code.
 All python code was tested using this process.
 I removed all genuine errors and there were a few 'line too long' warnings.
-Originally I left some of these in becasue they were long variable names rather than bad code.
+Whilst I removed the majority of these and broke them down into multiple lines, I left some in becasue they were long variable names rather than bad code.
 I was also of the opinion that, whilst I am aware of the 'line too long' item, it applied to a time when monitors were smaller and a max line limit of 80 was the accepted convention.
 Nowadays with bigger screens this is no longer the case, and longer lines are still readable/accepted.
-However, after discussion with my mentor I decided to break these lines down so that they fit with convention, even if I don't think it is aboslutely necessary all of the time.
+I found that breakign some of these down to the convention of 80 actually made it more untidy in some cases.

 <br>